sagarcmd/ml-lab-cse-5211/README.md

 After collecting data, i have to preprocess this dataset.
 For preprocessing part, i used: <br>
 1 <b>Removing Punctuations:</b> Now, remove all punctuation.
 Which in the categorization portion is completely pointless.
 Thus, I create a dataset without of punctuation. <br>
-2 Removing digit: Remove All Digits Like: 0,1,2,3,4,5,6,7,8,9 <br>
+2 <b>Removing digit:</b> Remove All Digits Like: 0,1,2,3,4,5,6,7,8,9 <br>
-3 Removing Stopwords: Stopwords mainly meaningless words.
+3 <b>Removing Stopwords:</b> Stopwords mainly meaningless words.
 So, i removed all Stopwords. <br>
 That‘s are: <br>
 [ ‗i‘,‘ ‗me‘, ‗my‘, ‗myself‘, ‗we‘, ‗our‘, ‗ours‘, ‗you‘, ‗your‘, ‗he‘, ‗him‘, ‗his‘, ‗it‘, <br>
 ‗its‘, ‗who‘, ‗which‘ ‗is‘, ‗are‘, ‗was‘, ‗be‘, ‗have‘, ‗has‘, ‗do‘, ‗a‘, ‗an‘, ‗the‘……]  <br>
-4 Stemming: The technique of stemming involves returning words with variation to their basic forms.
+4 <b>Stemming:</b> The technique of stemming involves returning words with variation to their basic forms.
 I stem my dataset utilizing the stemming procedure, which turns every remark included in the dataset into a root word. displaying a sample of my dataset's stemming effects:<br>

 ![image](https://github.com/user-attachments/assets/f84fc3cf-9d47-4389-ac8f-b55bd0fa8876)

-5 Lemmatization : Lemmatization is a linguistic process that unifies word variants by reducing words to their basic or root form, or lemma.
+5 <b>Lemmatization :</b> Lemmatization is a linguistic process that unifies word variants by reducing words to their basic or root form, or lemma.
 Lemmatization takes the word's context and grammatical structure into account, in contrast to stemming.

 ![image](https://github.com/user-attachments/assets/f9fbaac0-1f78-4f46-a8c2-ed8185caa4f0)

-6 Feature-Extraction
+6 <b>Feature-Extraction</b>
 Every text is represented in feature extraction as a collection of features known as a feature vector.
 Three distinct feature categories are examined for in the proposed model.
 1. Unigram with TF-IDF.
 2. Bigram with TF-IDF
 3. Trigram with TF-IDF

-7 TF-IDF Vectorizer
+7 <b>TF-IDF Vectorizer:</b>
 Term Frequency - Inverse Document Frequency is referred to as TF-IDF.
 Term frequency is the result of dividing the total number of words in a text by the number of terms that occur in it.
 IDF is used to reduce the size of words that often occur in manuscripts.
 The method's mathematical formula is as follows: